visitscotland/vs-design-system/README.md

     mvn clean verify
     mvn -P cargo.run

-Alternatively, developers might prefer to run a quicker version were UI packages are not built.
+Alternatively, developers might prefer to run a quicker version where UI packages are not built.
 Please, note that the full run is advised every time the branch is changed or when front end changes are expected.

-    mvn clean verify -P !fed-build
+    mvn verify -P !fed-build -D skipTests && mvn -P cargo.run

+Front end developers can also benefit of a quick run by running the following command which only build the front end packages and the UI integration.

-    mvn -P cargo.run
+    mvn verify -P fed-build -D skipTests && mvn -P cargo.run

 BloomReach Instruction (Legacy)
 ===============================